 Governmental funds report capital outlays as expeditures.
 However, in the statement of activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-This is the amount by which capital outlay exceeded depreciation expense in the current period.
+This is the amount by which depreciation expense exceeded capital outlay in the current period.